IAS 37 paras 84,85 disclosures, timing, sensitivities, policy, judgements

 Areas of judgement:

 The determination of long-term provisions, in particular environmental provisions, remains a key area where management’s judgement is required.
-Estimating the future cost of these obligations is complex and requires management to make estimates and judgements because most of the obligations will only be fulfilled in the future and contracts and laws are often not clear regarding what is required.
+Estimating the amount and timing of the future cost of these obligations is complex and requires management to make estimates and judgements because most of the obligations will only be fulfilled in the future and contracts and laws are often not clear regarding what is required.
 The resulting provisions could also be influenced by changing technologies and political, environmental, safety, business and statutory considerations as well as the period in which it will be settled.
-The pace of transition to a low carbon economy will impact the anticipated time period over which decommissioning liabilities are expected to be incurred in future.
+The pace of transition to a low carbon economy will impact the anticipated time period over which decommissioning liabilities are expected to be incurred.